 What is Retinol?

-What is the role of retinol in acne treatment?
+What is the role of Retinol in acne treatment?

 Acne occurs when oil, sebum, dead cells, or bacteria are trapped in pores.
 When follicles become clogged, whiteheads, blackheads, or pimples form.
 Whiteheads form when dead skin cells and bacteria clog follicles in the skin.
 Blackheads appear when the follicles beneath your skin become clogged with sebum.
 These follicles have larger openings.
 When air enters the pore, melanin is oxidized, turning the pore black.

 Triggers that can potentially worsen acne include hormonal changes, specific medications, stress, or certain food items.
 Androgens, which increase during puberty, can enlarge sebaceous glands and higher sebum production, making skin more prone to breakouts.
 Hormonal changes that women undergo later in life also lead to breakouts.
-Acne is actually a prevalent issue that women face.
+Acne is a prevalent issue that women face.
 An estimated 12 to 22 percent of adult women in the United States suffer from acne.

 Retinol: Are there any risks?